Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Northwest provides gas service to 2.5 million customers in ~140 communities in Oregon and Washington, serving more than 795,000 connections.
-It also owns and operates ~35 billion cubic feet of underground gas storage capacity.
+Northwest provides gas service to ~2.3 million customers in around 140 communities in Oregon and Washington, serving more than 900,000 connections.
+It also owns and operates underground gas storage capacity.

 Growth Prospects

-Northwest has had difficulty growing earnings-per-share in the past decade, even though the company acquired customers fairly steadily during that time.
+Northwest has had difficulty growing earnings per share in the past decade, despite acquiring customers fairly steadily during that time.

 The company has struggled with rate cases in some of its localities, although it has recently experienced more success raising prices in Oregon.
 Since Northwest is a regulated utility, it must ask for pricing increases from local authorities.

 Northwest’s customer growth has been quite strong over the past decade.
-It combines conversions and new construction, both of which have helped move the needle over time by low single digits.
+It combines conversions and new construction, both of which have helped move the needle by low single digits over time.

-We believe the demographics of Northwest’s served communities support continued customer growth, so this should be a tailwind for revenue and earnings.
+We believe the demographics of the communities Northwest serves support continued customer growth, which should be a tailwind for revenue and earnings.

 Source: Investor Presentation